 & The Banishing the second (live) goat represents the very literal banishment of Satan as well as spiritual banishment by living god's way of life.

-& Atonement as a Sabbath has the principal meaning of a spiritual rest for mankind from evil in the world as a result of the literal banishment of Satan for "one prophetic day", 1,000 years (the Millennium) after which he will be loosed for a "short season".
+& Atonement, as a Sabbath, has the principal meaning of a spiritual rest for mankind from evil influence in the world as a result of the literal banishment of Satan during the Great White Throne Judgment, a period of 100 years after the second resurrection.

 Scripture List for "Review" Section